Mike3rd/mturko_vercel/content/page/toby.md

 (Right Page 3)

 > That night in his box 'neath the laundromat light,
-Toby dreamed of a life just right:
+Toby dreamed of life with a human, just right:
 Long walks where he led the way,
 Belly rubs, and treats every day!